5 reasons why product pre-sale is a good idea

 Why it's worth trying

-Proper presale planning isn't easy.
+Proper pre-sale planning isn't easy.
 You should really take your time to do it right.
-After all, it's our – marketers and salesmen – job to show customers, that pre-ordering is beneficial for them.
+After all, it's our – marketers and salesmen – job to show customers that pre-ordering is beneficial for them.
 If we manage to do that, we'll find more than one reason to say “yes” to a product presale!

 A presale means money.
 Long story short: a producer gets payment before a product even comes out.
 Yes, it's risky – unhappy customers can loudly express their dissatisfaction.
 Especially when their expectations were sky-high before.
-On the other hand, it's pure profit, and if you're sure that your product is good and will fulfil the promise you gave to your future customers, bad things shouldn't happen.
+On the other hand, it's pure profit, and if you're sure that your product is good and will fulfill the promise you gave to your future customers, bad things shouldn't happen.

 Also, crowdfunding platforms show us that presales can give us the possibility to start production.
-If you convince your future customers to pay you for an idea, then they may actually finance your product.

-Second: Supply and Demand
+Second: supply and demand

 Launching a pre-order lets you evaluate interest in your product.
 Keep in mind that a presale is just a fraction of the general sales, but this little part will tell you more than dozens of online surveys or user activity on your social media channels.